Kemui52/SSBB-mega/Readme.md

 **Stage** files with numbers go in the "adventure" folder, while the named ones go under "melee".
 The "melee" stages are widened out for more stomping range.

+**Gecko codes** are needed for size changing and better voice pitch modulating.
+Please use the ones provided in the [Gecko Codes](https://github.com/Kemui52/SSBB-mega/blob/main/Gecko%20Codes.txt) file.

 *System* files exist to remove certain global animations so the fighter files are used, as well as contain some event match edits.
 Though, the event matches won't make sense unless you find the same models I have.
 It is recommended to only use **common4** and **common5**.

 *Menu2* contains image and text edits for the event matches.
 Don't worry about it unless you want to try the events.

-**Gecko codes** are needed for size changing and better voice pitch modulating.
-Please use the ones provided in the YouTube video (by HeadofWhy) for now.

 ### Tools Used?